Rise to Success: Career Highlights of Chelsea Clinton

 2017: Publication of "Governing Global Health: Who Runs the World and Why?"

-In 2017, Chelsea Clinton co-authored "Governing Global Health: Who Runs the World and Why?" with Devi Sridhar.
-Published by Oxford University Press, the book examines the role of partnerships between public and private entities in addressing global health issues.
+In 2017, Chelsea Clinton co-authored "Governing Global Health: Who Runs the World and Why?" with Devi Sridhar, published by Oxford University Press, examining the role of partnerships between public and private entities in addressing global health issues.

-In 2018, Chelsea Clinton wrote "She Persisted Around the World: 13 Women Who Changed History", a companion book featuring women around the world.
-The book debuted at No. 2 on the Times' Children's Picture Books Best Sellers list.
+In 2018, Chelsea Clinton wrote "She Persisted Around the World: 13 Women Who Changed History", a companion book featuring women around the world, which debuted at No. 2 on the Times' Children's Picture Books Best Sellers list.

 2018: Publication of "Start Now!: You Can Make a Difference"

-In 2018, Chelsea Clinton's fourth children's book, "Start Now!: You Can Make a Difference", was published by Philomel.
-The book aims to empower young activists aged seven to ten, addressing themes such as bullying, climate change, and endangered species.
+In 2018, Chelsea Clinton's fourth children's book, "Start Now!: You Can Make a Difference", was published by Philomel, aimed at empowering young would-be activists and addressing themes from bullying to climate change.

-In 2019, Chelsea Clinton co-wrote a book with her mother, Hillary Clinton, titled "The Book of Gutsy Women: Favorite Stories of Courage and Resilience", and they embarked on a multi-city book tour together.
+In 2019, Chelsea Clinton co-wrote "The Book of Gutsy Women: Favorite Stories of Courage and Resilience" with her mother, Hillary Clinton, and they embarked on a multi-city book tour together.

 2019: Publication of "Don't Let Them Disappear: 12 Endangered Species Across the Globe"

-In 2019, Chelsea Clinton published her fifth children's book, "Don't Let Them Disappear: 12 Endangered Species Across the Globe".
-The book, illustrated by Gianna Marino, teaches children aged four to eight about endangered animals and the need for their protection.
+In 2019, Chelsea Clinton published her fifth children's book, "Don't Let Them Disappear: 12 Endangered Species Across the Globe", illustrated by Gianna Marino, about endangered animals aimed at teaching children about species in need of protection.

 2019: "She Persisted: The Musical"